ziur/sdfc-idea/_docs/credentials.md

 }
 ```

-In this file is saved all credentials with respective fields.
+In this file are saved all credentials with respective fields.
 It should be located into project directory or user home directory as priority use file that is in project directory.

 ## AddCredential task

 This task adds a new credential into credentials.dat located in user home directory.
 There are two ways to add credentials one is by console another one is by parameters.

 ###  By console

 You are able to add credentials encrypted and credentials decrypted.
 If you want to add a credential encrypted you should put option ***y*** in option: ***Encrypt credential(y/n, by default is encrypted):***

 To add a new credential you should write the next command: